 R. Neal MartinRNMartin@mlstrategies.com

-Neal is Senior Manager of Government Relations at ML Strategies and is based in the Washington, DC office.
+Neal is Director of Government Relations at ML Strategies and is based in the Washington, DC office.
 He has over 10 years of experience in government and government relations.
 He focuses on issues related to transportation and infrastructure, clean energy, trade, and federal appropriations as well as provides strategic advice on public policy and federal funding opportunities.
 Before joining ML Strategies, he was a Legislative Assistant to US Senator Max Cleland.

 Mathilda is an Associate based in the firm’s Boston office.
 Prior to joining Mintz Levin, Mathilda held two judicial clerkships.
 She also interned at the United States Department of Education’s Office for Civil Rights in Boston and served as an Education Pioneers fellow.
 In addition to her Boston College law degree, Mathilda holds a master’s degree in sociology and education with a concentration in education policy from Teachers College, Columbia University.